n4cr/n4cr.github.io/content/posts/extracting-actionable-insights-from-customer-calls.md

 }
 ```

 The code to produce that.
+You can also [get it on Github.](https://github.com/n4cr/ai-cookbook/tree/main/customer_call)
 ```python
 import instructor
 from openai import OpenAI